markusfalk/git-workflow/README.md

 # How to

-## Create a new feature
+## Create a new feature/bugfix

 1. checkout 'development'
-2. create feature branch
+2. create feature/bugfix branch
-3. checkout feature branch and work on it
+3. checkout feature/bugfix branch and work on it
 4. when features is done/tested - merge back to 'development'
+5. delete feature/bugfix branch

 ## Create a test setup